Vileka06/AIML-TASK3/README.md

 Goal: Predict house prices by applying a linear regression model on the Housing dataset.

 Dataset:
-Used the Housing.csv dataset
+Used the Housing.csv ( https://www.kaggle.com/datasets/harishkumardatalab/housing-price-prediction)
-housing-price-prediction

-Process: [
+Process:
 Cleaned and prepared the data before training a linear regression model.

 Model Training: